U.S. women's soccer team finds fervent fans in Canada and at home

 “Being a very deep soccer fan, I think I can overlook the FIFA scandal and just really care about high-quality soccer,” said Chelsea Davis, 27, who came from Wisconsin.

-Back home, bartenders from New York to Los Angeles said that while female fans were not as rowdy as the men, they are bracing for a raucous atmosphere when the United States meets Sweden on Friday.
+Back at home, bartenders from New York to Los Angeles said that while the women fans were not as rowdy as the men, they are bracing for a raucous atmosphere when the United States meets Sweden on Friday.

-“The place erupts when they score goals,” said Brian Mullin, bartender at the Cock ‘n’ Bull British pub in Santa Monica near Los Angeles, where 100 people convened to watch Monday’s game.
+“The place erupts when they score goals,” said Brian Mullin, bartender at the Cock ‘n’ Bull British pub in Santa Monica near Los Angeles, where 100 people convened on Monday to watch the game.
 Like the crowd at Brooklyn’s Chip Shop, it was more women than men.

-One Los Angeles fan, Juan Ponciano, 30, said he plans to skip out early from work to watch games.
-“We should win the whole thing, we really should,” said Ponciano.
+One Los Angeles fan, Juan Ponciano, 30, said he plans to skip out early from work to watch the games.
+“We should win the whole thing, we really should,” said Ponciado.
 “The women, they just play really well.”

-Writing by Mary Milliken in Los Angeles; Editing by Grant McCool and Lisa Shumaker
+(Writing by Mary Milliken in Los Angeles; Editing by Grant McCool)